Gatekeeper Script: Turn Gatekeepers Into Advocates Instantly

 Now if you notice, I didn’t immediately go into a pitch or describe what I do.
 Instead I’m saying that I’m a consultant based in DC.
 Everyone can quickly form their own mental image of what a consultant in DC might look like.
 The mental image at this stage of the call is necessary to avoid triggering lingering questions.
 This is the relevant clarity principle (i.e. a mental image associated with something relevant or familiar).

-Then, to provide necessary context and remove resistance, I explained that I was just calling with a question and then I asked if she has a minute.
+Then, to provide necessary context and remove resistance, I explained that I was just calling with a question and then I asked if she had a minute.
 This is the embedded subtle courtesy with drastic contrast because most people calling will ask if their boss has a minute.

 Later in the call I’ll use drastic contrast again to continue breaking the pattern of what’s predictable to a gatekeeper.
 It might sound something like this: